MiragianCycle/OVIWrite/README.md

 ## ⌨️  IWE

-The solution to my problem with my writing tools was simple: I needed an Integrated Writing Environment, a toolkit that was nimble and fast, yet extensible to meet all my *text* needs.
+I realized that I needed an Integrated Writing Environment, a toolkit that was fast, yet extensible enough to scale with a writer's changing requirements.

-I spent alot of time writing on diverse IDEs to get a sense of what I wanted out of my IWE;
+I spent a lot of time writing on diverse IDEs to get a sense of what I wanted out of my IWE;
 in fact, my inspirations for OVIWrite were [VSCode](https://code.visualstudio.com/), [PyCharm](https://www.jetbrains.com/pycharm-edu/) and indeed the many Vim/NeoVim inspired *distros* like [NVChad](https://nvchad.com/), [LunarVim](https://www.lunarvim.org/), and [Doom Emacs](https://github.com/doomemacs/doomemacs).

 ## 🎹 FEATURES

-I use this setup for the following use-cases:
+I use OVIWrite for the following use-cases:

 - LaTex documents for my novels and academic writing
 - Fountain files for writing scripts and screenplays
 - Markdown and Org Mode files for writing simpler reports and blogs
 - Vim-wiki for my personal Zettelkasten

-OVIWrite allows users to write in Markdown, LaTeX, Fountain (for Screenwriting) while, at the same time, allowing the user to build a Personal Knowledge Base system (such as a Zettelkasten).
 See screenshots below.

-This setup is built to be as frictionless as possible for a reasonably experienced Vim/NeoVim user to install and get to writing.
+OVIWrite is built to be as frictionless as possible for a reasonably experienced Vim/NeoVim user (or indeed reasonably tech savvy) to install and get to writing.

 OVIWrite has been tested on Linux, MacOS and Android (through Termux available on the F-Droid store - not Google Play Store) environments.

-**Windows users**: I would love feedback on your experiences as well as contributions.
+**Windows users**: I don't have a Windows machine to test on at the moment.
+I would love for Windows users to run OVIWrite on their local machines - your feedback is most welcome!

 The documentation here, much like the source code, is a fork of Lazy Vim.
 And like the source code, I've discarded sections in the documentation that aren't relevant for writers.